Lantianqianmu/nftide-atacseq/README.md

 `cutadapt`: Trimmed fastqs.
 `bowtie2`: Aligned (and filtered) bams.
 PCR duplicates are marked with picard.
 `macs2`: Results of peak calling.
-`fragments`: fragment files, and fraglen/tss qc metrics. __Note__: the start and end coordinates of *_fragments.tsv files have been shifted by +4/-5 bp.
+`fragments`: Fragment files, and fraglen/tss qc metrics. __Note__: the start and end coordinates of *_fragments.tsv files have been shifted by +4/-5 bp.
 `bws`: bw files.